Registered U of T Mississauga students are eligible to board the shuttle bus at no additional charge by way of their valid TCard.

 Only water bottles, travel mugs or other drinking containers with sealable or screw-top lids are permitted on the shuttle bus.
 Passengers are asked to take their containers and unwanted items with them when exiting the shuttle bus for disposal.
 The driver reserves the right to restrict 'oversize' and unsafe items being carried on the shuttle bus.

-Smoking is prohibited at all times.
+Smoking and vaping tobacco, cannabis and other products is prohibited at all times.

-Shuttle departure times are approximate, usually within five minutes.
+Shuttle departure times are approximate, usually within ten minutes.
 Schedules and fares are subject to modification by UTM Parking and Transportation Services as necessary.
 UTM is not responsible for service disruptions or delays, including, but not limited to, weather and traffic.

 Access to those who wish to use the shuttle bus is not guaranteed at the time most convenient.
 Available seats range from 36-48 depending on the bus and if mobility aids are present (calculated at two persons per seat).